sodiboo/niri-flake/README.md

 ---

-A home-manager module will be available at some point in the future.
+A home-manager module is available under `outputs.homeModules.default`.
+It is somewhat WIP, most notably does not add a proper session entry (how to do this? is it necessary?) but it does have the same `programs.niri.enable` option as well as `programs.niri.config`

 Feel free to contact me in the `#niri:matrix.org` channel or through GitHub issues if you have any questions or concerns.